Not Quite Write Prize Frequently Asked Questions

 We warmly welcome newbies to enter, and we wish you well in your new unhealthy addiction to flash fiction competitions!

-Ticket sales for the current quarter will open after the previous competition closes.
+Ticket sales for the upcoming/current round of the competition will open immediately after the previous round closes.
 You may purchase a ticket to enter a current round of the competition at any time before the deadline.
-In addition to entry to the competition, your ticket grants you access to the exclusive Not Quite Write Participant Lounge and online Community.
+In addition to entry to the competition, your ticket grants you access to the exclusive Not Quite Write Participant Lounge and Community.

-You must submit your entry using the entry form accessed via the Participant Lounge.
-The entry form will be available to current ticket holders only within the competition window (from the release of the prompts until the deadline of the current round).
+You must log in to submit your entry using the entry form in the Participant Lounge.
+The entry form will be available to current ticket holders only within the competition window (from the release of the prompts until the deadline).
 Email entries will not be accepted.

 It is your sole responsibility to ensure we receive your entry by the deadline.

 The entry form will ask you for some basic personal information as well as a pen name if you use one.
-You will also have the option to briefly explain your entry, should you feel the need to do so.
+You will also have the option to briefly explain your approach to the prompts, should you feel the need to do so.

 The judges will only access information entered in the Title, Entry, and Brief Explanation fields during the judging window.
 For this reason, you must not include any information in these fields which could reasonably identify you as the entrant.
 This includes characters, themes and settings that may identify a writer known to the judges.
 We may exclude identifiable entries from consideration for monetary prizes if we believe it will impact fairness.